notes toward an individualist form of government

 Many things now taken for granted as public functions will cease to be administered by the state.
 Some will be discontinued and dispersed.
 It will fall to individuals and organizations to handle them or disperse them.

-• Laws of Enclosure: this system of enslavement will stop.
+- Laws of Enclosure: this system of enslavement will stop.
 Unused land will be considered unowned land.
 Anyone can claim it by “mixing his efforts” with it.
-This is how John Locke described the process of turning something in nature into property.
+This is how John Locke described the process of turning a part of nature into property.

-• Safety regulations: Security is the concern of the state, not safety.
-Security means ensuring harmlessness among criminals.
-Safety means ensuring harmlessness among non-criminals.
+- Safety regulations: Security is the concern of the state, not safety.
+Security means providing protection from criminals.
+Safety means protection from physical harm among non-criminals.
 This is a critical distinction lost on us for decades.

-• Post offices, roads, schools, hospitals, etc: obvious collectivist nonsense.
+- Post offices, roads, schools, hospitals, etc: obvious collectivist nonsense.
 Yes, every enterprise has an aspect of security.
-It doesn’t mean it has to be taken over by a centralized state.
+It doesn’t mean it has to be administered by a centralized state.

-• Many other things.
+- Many other things.
 All the pork, handouts, privileges, protections, and exceptions.
 Something to offend everyone, no doubt.
 Freedom is not daisies and sunshine, folks.
+It is stark, terrifying, glorious responsibility.

 comments